frankstepanski/js-fullstack-course/readme.md

 - Debug issues confidently, and collaborate using Git & GitHub
 - Work in teams using Agile/Scrum — and present your work professionally

-Whether you're preparing for your first software engineering job or exploring how apps actually work — this course gives you the hands-on foundation to create projects you're proud of.
+Whether you're preparing to become a software engineer or leveling up your technical skills — this course gives you the hands-on skills, tools, and problem-solving mindset needed to build real-world projects and grow into a confident developer.

 Ready to build?
 Let’s get started — one line of code at a time. 💻✨